 We may phase the start dates for different groups, depending on the Government rules to combat COVID-19 that remain in place at that time.

 You will, I’m sure, be keen to have as much in-person teaching as we can safely deliver.
 We will be focussing in-person teaching on laboratory work, peer-to-peer learning, design tutoring and smaller group learning, such as seminars.
 To allow for this, and for potential social distancing rules, preparations will be made to deliver innovative and high-quality large scale teaching, such as lectures and large workshops, digitally if needed.
-Read further guidance here.
+Read further guidance that was sent on 21 July and 28 July to postgraduate taught offer holders.

 What if I cannot travel to Bath to start my studies in person?

-UK Government advice is evolving, and we recognise that some of you may be unable to come to Bath in the autumn due to health reasons or travel restrictions.
+UK Government advice is evolving, and we recognise that some of you may be unable to come to Bath in the autumn due to Covid-related reasons.
 Some of you may simply prefer to start your course from your current location.
 Therefore, we will develop the academic delivery to allow as much choice as possible, so that you can begin your course remotely if you need to or wish to do so.

 We hope that these arrangements will make life a little easier for you, so you can enrol in our high-quality courses, without having to worry about whether you will be able to come to Bath in person at the start of term.

-What will teaching on my course look like?
+What will teaching on my Master's course look like?

 We are aiming to provide further information and clarity on course level learning and teaching in August.
-We will let you know via email once we have finalised this information.
+We will let you know via email once we have finalised this information, so please check your emails for updates on this.

 Can I start my Master's course online, and finish it in Bath later in the year?